 Join us at Vitafoods Europe 2022, where we will be covering more on supply chain issues including 'State of the global supplement market' with Mr. Eric Pierce, VP of Business Insights, Informa Markets, Nutrition Business Journal on Wednesday 11 May.
 This presentation will orient you to the consumer trends, COVID, and supply chain challenges that are creating opportunity and threat in the global supplement market.
 Register now for free.

 There’s increasing buzz around transparency as consumers and supply chain stakeholders alike push for full disclosure of ingredient origins and product manufacturing.
 But the definition of transparency for food supplement brands, and importantly, what a ‘transparent’ reality looks like for end consumers still requires some fine tuning.

 New technologies are making it possible to turn transparency into reality, but will brands invest?
-As part of Vitafoods Europe 2021, Len Monheit, CEO at Trust Transparency Center, will be delivering a presentation about the evolution of transparency within the industry, consumer data and understanding, and highlighting how companies can practically build transparency into their supply chain to connect science, business and consumer.
+As part of Vitafoods Europe 2021, Len Monheit, CEO at Trust Transparency Center, delivered a presentation about the evolution of transparency within the industry, consumer data and understanding, and highlighting how companies can practically build transparency into their supply chain to connect science, business and consumer.